New Patients

 New patient registration can take up to 4-working weeks you will receive confirmation by text message (hence, why it is important to include a mobile telephone number within your registration).

 Medical treatment is available from the date of registration.
-Please contact Reception for further information.
+Please submit a Total Triage Request https://accurx.nhs.uk/patient-initiated/k82079

 Guide to GP Services